jsoliveir/open-vpn/README.md

 What comes with the package:

-* Web App with Authentication (OpenID Connect)
+* Web App with authentication (Azure OpenID Connect)
-* Authentication via custom scripts
+* VPN Authentication via custom scripts
-* mTLS Authentication
 * OTP Authentication

-When you start the VPN server a web server is also started serving a web page with instructions about how to connect.
+When you start the VPN server a web server is also started serving a web page with instructions about how to connect to the VPN server.
-The web app also generates a QRCode that can be scanned by an Authenticator App in order to get OTP generated.
+The web app also generates a QR code to be scanned by an Authenticator App if OTP auth is enabled.

-OTP is disabled by default and the QRCode will not appear on the instructions page (web app) unless it's enabled _(OTP can be enabled using a configuration variable)_

 ## Configuration variables (with default values):